kjmorse2/SnakeGame/README.md

 ### Time Expenditures (in hours):
 Expected Hours: 16 hours total (8 hours each)
-Actual Hours 38 total (about 19 each):
+Actual Hours 15 total (about 7.5 hours each):

 - 11/24/25
     - KJ: